postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 If your issue arises when you run a request, click the warning message next to the name of the request (e.g. **1 issue**).
 This will open a side-panel on the right indicating detailed information about which component of the request is affected and what the issue itself is:

 * A direct link to the API against which the request is validated—click the link to open the API within the Postman app.
 * More details on where the issue lies within the request.
-Check out the [complete list of possible issues](#list-of-possible-issues).

 > You can click a specific issue to access the relevant request component.